markhodierne/travel-app/PROMPTS.md

 - How it aligns with our `ARCHITECTURE.md`
 - Why it complies with our standards in `CLAUDE.md`

+As you implement, ask for clarification or assistance from me as required in order for implementation to be successful.

 Now, [THIS IS WHERE YOU CAN TYPE YOUR PROMPT...]
 ```

 ### DEPENDENCY CHECK